prankkelkar/ConvinienceScripts/Building_kubernetes.md

     sudo kubeadm init --pod-network-cidr=10.244.0.0/16
     ```

-*  Enable kubectl to work for non-root user
+*  To start using your cluster, you need to run the following as a regular user
     ```bash
     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config
+    ```
+* Alternatively, if you are the root user, you can run:
+    ```bash
+    export KUBECONFIG=/etc/kubernetes/admin.conf
     ```

 * Install a Pod network add-on - Flannel